tzoltak/logdataLimeSurvey/README.md

 | copy        |       \+       |    \~     |      \~      |  NA   |   NA    |  NA   |  NA   |
 | cut         |       \+       |    \~     |      \~      |  NA   |   NA    |  NA   |  NA   |
 | paste       |       \+       |    \~     |      \~      |  NA   |   NA    |  NA   |  NA   |

+-   \+ means a property is available,
+-   \~ means that in general it is available but for some event of a given type it may be empty,
+-   specific value means that this value is always reported for a given type of events,
+-   NA means that a property is not defined for a given type of event and it will have value "undefined" assigned n a log.

 Some more detailed description of what each event type represents is provided below.
 Please note that the applet uses the [*JQuery*](https://jquery.com/) library event handlers.